 #27: WHEN THE LIONS WROTE HISTORY.
 It’s not always remembered that

 African-Americans, in addition to inventing and dominating several forms of American music, contributed a distinct genre to American literature: the nineteenth century slave narrative.
 (Its twentieth century successor, the Holocaust narrative, is of course mostly European.)
-Of their nature, most of the “perhaps several hundred” such narratives (Arna Bontemps’ estimate) survive only as bibliographical raritites or historical documents rather than literature, though a number of them in their day escaped Abolitionist circles and became popular reading.
+Of their nature, most of the “perhaps several hundred” such narratives (Arna Bontemps’ estimate) survive only as bibliographical rarities or historical documents rather than literature, though a number of them in their day escaped Abolitionist circles and became popular reading.

 “Many of the people now on the stage of life do not know that slavery ever lived in Connecticut,” wrote James Mars in 1868, who knew from experience that it did.
-Arna Bontemps Jr.’s FIVE BLACK LIVES (Wesleyan, 1971) is an anthology of memoirs of fugitive slaves—Venture Smith, James Mars, William Grimm, G.W.
+Arna Bontemps Jr.’s Five Black Lives (Wesleyan, 1971) is an anthology of memoirs of fugitive slaves—Venture Smith, James Mars, William Grimm, G.W.
 Offley, James L. Smith—all of whom finally settled in Connecticut.
 The news is not unrelievedly bad—it suggests that the treatment of slaves was marginally better in the northern state, and records any number of kindnesses amid the oppression and deprivation—but it would certainly be no cheer to anyone who wanted to believe in slavery as a purely Southern institution.
 And the narratives are remarkably individual in tone and style: five distinct personalities.
-MAKING FREEDOM: The Extraordinary Life of Venture Smith by Chandler B. Saint and George A. Krimsky (Wesleyan, 2009) reprints Smith’s short book with a fair-to-middling explanatory text and much good illustration.
+Making Freedom: The Extraordinary Life of Venture Smith by Chandler B. Saint and George A. Krimsky (Wesleyan, 2009) reprints Smith’s short book with a fair-to-middling explanatory text and much good illustration.